-NC Living things and their habitats. • Recognise that living t things can be grouped in a variety of ways • Explore and use class sification keys to help group, identify and name a variety of living thing s in their local and wider environment • Recognise that enviro onments can change and that this can sometimes pose dang gers to living things. • Use the local environ ment to raise and answer questions that help them to identify and s study plants and animals in their habitat. • Explore possible ways s of grouping a wide selection of living things that include animals a and flowering plants and non-flowering plants. • Put vertebrate anima Is into groups such as fish, amphibians, reptiles, and invertebrates into snails and slugs, worms, spiders, and insects. • Group plants into categories such as flowering plants (including • • vering plants, such as ferns and mosses. • • human impact (both positive and negative) on • • ample, the positive effects of nature reserves, , and the negative effect • 0 y: using and making simple guides or keys to local plants and animals; Cros ss Curricular Links Mat the classifying
+NC Living things and their habitats. • Recognise that living things can be grouped in a variety of ways • Explore and use classification keys to help group, identify and name a variety of living things in their local and wider environment Recognise that environments can change and that this can sometimes pose dangers to living things. • Use the local environment to raise and answer questions that help them to identify and study plants and animals in their habitat. • Explore possible ways of grouping a wide selection of living things that include animals and flowering plants and non-flowering plants. • Put vertebrate animals into groups such as fish, amphibians, reptiles, birds, and mammals; and invertebrates into snails and slugs, worms, spiders, and insects. • Group plants into categories such as flowering plants (including grasses) and non-flowering plants, such as ferns and mosses. • Explore examples of human impact (both positive and negative) on environments, for example, the positive effects of nature reserves, , and the negative effects of litter. • Work scientifically by: using and making simple guides or keys to explore and identify local plants and animals; Cross Curricular Links Mat ths classifying